Marajó Archipelago

 Satellite image of the mouths of the Amazon River in Brazil, with the Marajó Archipelago in the center (2006).

 The Marajó Archipelago (arquipélago do Marajó) is the largest fluvial-maritime archipelago on Earth.
 Located in the Brazilian states of Amapá and Pará, the island group has approx. 2,500 islands.

-The main island of the archipelago also has the name of Marajó, having about 42,000 km² of area, considered, due to its size, as the largest coastal island in Brazil, extending from the mouth of the Amazon River, between the Line of the Equator and the parallel 1.55º south latitude and, in the E/W direction between the meridians 47º and 53º west longitude, until the Atlantic Ocean.
+The main island of the archipelago also has the name of Marajó; at about 42,000 km² in area, it is the largest coastal island in Brazil, extending from the mouth of the Amazon River, between the Line of the Equator and the parallel 1.55º south latitude and, in the E/W direction between the meridians 47º and 53º west longitude, until the Atlantic Ocean.

 The aquatic and forming limits of the archipelago are: the Atlantic Ocean (north); Marajó Bay (east); the Pará River estuary complex (south), and; the Amazon Delta (west).

 Most important islands

 The largest and most important islands include: